grunkgrunk/findbolig-api/README.md

 # findbolig-api
 A python web-scraper that automates the process of finding your placements on www.findbolig.nu.

+## Dependencies

+You will need the python-modules: beautifulsoup4, requests and grequests.

 ## How to use

 First you need to download findbolig-api.py and put it in inside your working directory.
 Now you can import: